SamuelAmsih/Naruto-2D/README.md

 https://github.com/users/SamuelAmsih/projects/2/views/1?system_template=kanban

+## Instructions to run project locally

+ 1. Clone this repository or download the source files to your local machine. <br>

+ 2. Open in Unity and select the downloaded project. <br>

+ 3. Install requied packages (optional). <br>

+ 4. Build the Project <br>

+   In the Unity Editor, open File > Build Settings. <br>

+   Select your target platform (e.g., PC, Mac, Linux). <br>

+   Click Build or Build and Run to create/launch the game. <br>

+5. Run the project by pressing play <br>

 ## Unit tests in Unity

 1. Open the Unity menu: Window > General > Test Runner (in some older versions, it’s Window > Test Runner) <br>